rottytooth/Valence/readme.md

 [ | [ <td colspan=3>open bracket: begins a lexical unit </td>
 ] | ] <td colspan=3> close bracket: closes a lexical unit</td>

-## Example Programs

-### Hello World

-There is only one reading of this Hello World program, since the 𐆉 has no alternate readings in this context:

-    𐆋Hello, World!

-No quotes are needed, as any characters from outside the Valence lexicon are treated as a string.
-If quotes had been included, those quotes would have been interpreted as part of the string.

-### FizzBuzz

-Even a simple loop adds much ambiguity.
-Since Ints and Floats are formed using the 𐆋 instructions, each ends up with several alternate values:

-    (TO BE ADDED)

-A few readings of this program:

-    (TO BE ADDED)